Francessco121/msal-js-dart/README.md

 # MSAL.js for Dart

-A Dart wrapper for the [Microsoft Authentication Library Preview for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js).
+A Dart wrapper for the [Microsoft Authentication Library for JavaScript (MSAL.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js).

 ## Install msal.js
 This package does not come with msal.js.
 Please refer to the [msal.js documentation](https://github.com/AzureAD/microsoft-authentication-library-for-js/wiki/MSAL-Installation) for installation.